mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 Another small optimization is to loop towards 0 as this saves a register which saves us loading the length from the stack if we run out of registers.
 The prefetcher fetches both before and after the address we accessed so it gives no negative impact on performance.

-Checking the jitted code we see that the end of loop checking is not really optimal
+Checking the jitted code we see that the end of loop checking is not optimal

 ```asm
 00007ffb`8aa04bc3 85ff            test    edi,edi